Skip to Main Content

 Stating the author

-If the encyclopaedia consists of substantial entries for which the author is known, it can also be relevant to specify the author of the article from the encyclopaedia.
+If the encyclopaedia consists of substantial entries of which the author is known, it can also be relevant to specify the author of the article from the encyclopaedia.
 Examples of these include extensive articles from the Stanford Encyclopaedia of Philosophy and the Encyclopaedia of Christianity Online.
 If the author of the entry is indicated in the citation, it will look like a citation for a contribution to a book with multiple authors.

 In the endnotes or footnotes: